Ahmedelwaafy/Nike-Ecommerce/README.md

 # Nike E-Commerce

-## _It is a Fully Responsive Ecommerce Website, A Re-Design for Nike, With Multiple Products Pages, for Women, Men Kids, and Collections, And Nice Animations._
+## _It is a Fully Responsive Ecommerce Website, A Re-Design for Nike, With Multiple Products Pages, for Women, Men, Kids, and Collections, And Nice Animations._
 <br />

 ## Features